-Students wishing to reenter will be required to appeal for readmission.
-The appeal needs to be reviewed by the Program Director and/or the Appeals Board.
-If accepted for reentry, Students who have been dropped, withdrawn, or have failed a term/course will be allowed to repeat once.
-Students may only repeat a total of one term so as not to exceed maximum program time.
+Students requesting to reenter will be required to appeal for readmission.
+Students who have been dropped, withdrawn, or have failed a term/course will be allowed to repeat once so to not exceed maximum program time.
+Students must abide by deadlines provided for reentry paperwork submission.

-- If accepted, the student must reenter under the admissions, academic, and administrative policies of the current catalog.
-The student must be aware that additional fees (e.g., book, online programs, etc.) are required and should be arranged with the FA dept.
+- If accepted for reentry by the Appeals Board, the student must reenter under the admissions, academic, and administrative policies of the current catalog.
+The student must be aware that additional fees (e.g., book, online programs, etc.) are expected and should be arranged with the Financial Aid department.

 - Prior to re-entry students must complete:

-- VN 105, 106, 107 Term 1
+- o VN 105, 106, 107 Term 1

-- VN 201R, VN 202R Term 2
+- VN 105, 106, 107, 201R, VN 202R Term 2

 - VN 300AR, VN 300BR Term 3